 Smart Cities Accelerator gathers central municipalities and academic institutions in Greater Copenhagen in a close collaboration focusing on energy optimisation away from fossile fuels towards more renewable energy sources.
 The project integrates development of sustainable solutions and datasets of various energy systems along with insight into behavioral patterns of citizens, legal matters and learning by school children.
 The aim is to create more sustainable solutions within the local authorities.

-– Sweden: Malmö City, Lund Municipality, Båstad Municipality, Lunds Universitet, Malmö Högskole, Kraftringen
+– Sweden: Malmö City, Lund Municipality, Båstad Municipality, Lunds Universitet, Malmö Universitet, Kraftringen, E.ON Sweden

-– Denmark: Copenhagen, Høje Taastrup, Høje Taastrup District Heating, University of Copenhagen, Danish Technical University
+– Denmark: Copenhagen, Høje Taastrup, Høje Taastrup District Heating, University of Copenhagen, Technical University Denmark – DTU

 Climate challenges such as global warming, air pollution and pressure on natural resources has resulted in a number of political objectives at local /regional, national, European and global level.
 One of the major climate objectives is to substitute fossil fuels with sustainable and renewable energy.
 This requires interdisciplinary development of methods and technologies.
 SCA focuses on facilitating knowledge sharing and the development of demonstration projects that can create more sustainable solutions within the municipal energy supply system from energy production to energy consumption.

 SCA will facilitate the development of greener solutions by combining seven vertical focus areas within the energy sector with four cross sectorial horizontal areas.
 The horizontal areas are anchored in strong research environments including data, behaviour, law/regulations and learnings on both sides of the Sound.
 These horizontal

 – Identifying opportunities and barriers for greener solutions, beyond energy engineering disciplines